Skip to main content

 Costory evaluates alerts every day, or twice a day depending on your plan.
 Data is checked with at least a 48-hour delay to ensure billing data from your cloud provider is finalized.

 Yes.
-Cost alerts support multi-threshold severity levels (Info, Warning, Alert), so you can receive an informational notification at one threshold and escalate to a warning or critical alert at a higher one.
+Cloud cost alerts support multi-threshold severity levels (Info, Warning, Alert), so you can receive an informational notification at one threshold and escalate to a warning or critical alert at a higher one.

 Snoozed alerts stop sending notifications but continue evaluating cost data in the background.
 When you un-snooze, you can review any threshold breaches that occurred while the alert was paused.